-If any procedures fall into Categories C or D, causing more than momentary or slight pain or distress to the animals, 1) describe your consideration of alternatives and your determination that alternatives are not available and 2) involve the Attending Veterinarian in planningYes No
+If any procedures fall into Categories C or D, causing more than momentary or slight pain or distress to the animals, 1) describe your consideration of alternatives and your determination that alternatives are not available and 2) involve the Attending Veterinarian in planningYesNo in use more than momentary pain or distress, whether relieved or not.
+Delineate the methods and sources used the search.
+Database references must include databases (2 or more) searched, the date of the search, period vered, and the keywords used.
+MedlineAgricolaBiosisEmbaseAWICCAB AbstractsCAB Vet & MedicaIndex MedicusFederal Research in ProgressNMLScience Citation IndexCurrent ContentsNational Agricultural LibraryPubMedPeriodicals: (names of periodicals or journals read on a regular basis)

 Alternatives include methods that (1) refine existing tests by minimizing animal distress, (2) reduce the number of animals necessary for an experiment, or (3) replace whole-animal use with in vitro or other tests.
-Note that

-MedlineAgricolaBiosisEmbaseAWICCAB AbstractsCAB Vet & MedicaIndex MedicusFederal Research in ProgressNMLScience Citation IndexCurrent ContentsNational Agricultural LibraryPubMedPeriodicals: (names of periodicals or journals read on a regular basis) Meetings or conferences: (names and dates of meetings attended): Consultation with colleagues (names and credentials of colleagues (i.e. , M.D., Ph.D.), dates of nsultations and nature of discussions): Other.
+Note that co Consultation with colleagues (names and credentials of colleagues (i.e. , M.D., Ph.D.), dates of nsultations and nature of discussions): Other.
 Specify: 8.
-ANESTHESIA, ANALGESIA, TRANQUILIZATION PROJECT: Yes (If yes, attach response.)
-No (If no, go to Section L.) For animals indicated in Section J, Category C, specify the anesthetics, analgesics, sedatives or tranquilizers that are to be used.
+ANESTHESIA, ANALGESIA, TRANQUILIZATION PROJECT: Yes (If yes, attach response.)No (If no, go to Section L.) For animals indicated in Section J, Category C, specify the anesthetics, analgesics, sedatives or tranquilizers that are to be used.
 Include the name of the agent(s), the dosage, route and frequency of administration.
 Describe tracking and security of controlled drugs (Drug Enforcement Agency requirements).
 (Attach response.)
 9. METHOD OF EUTHANASIA OR DISPOSITION OF ANIMALS AT END OF PROJECT What will happen to the animals at the conclusion of the experiment or demonstration?
 Techniques for euthanasia must follow the guidelines established by the latest report by the AVMA Panel on Euthanasia.
 Deviations must be justified for scientific reasons and approved by the IACUC.
 If euthanasia will be used, provide details: the proposed method, and if a chemical agent is used, specify the dosage and route of administration.
 Indicate the method of carcass disposal if not described in Section M. below.
 (Attach response.)
-Anesthetic injection overdose (state drug/dose per body weight/route of administration of drug)Exsanguination under anesthesia (state name/dose (per body weight)/route of administration of drug)Inhalation of carbon dioxide from a compressed gas cylinderCervical dislocationDecapitationOther.
-Describe:
+Anesthetic injection overdose (state drug/dose per body weight/route of administration of drug).
+Exsanguination under anesthesia (state name/dose (per body weight)/route of administration of drug).
+Inhalation of carbon dioxide from a compressed gas cylinder.
+Cervical dislocation.
+Decapitation.

-you must certify in Section R.5. that no valid alternative was identified to any described procedures which may cause more than momentary pain or distress, whether relieved or not.
-Delineate the methods and sources used
+you must certify in Section R.5. that no valid alternative was identified to any described procedures which may